The history of the Tube - London's iconic underground network

 - The average distance travelled by each tube train annually is c.114,500 miles, at an average speed of 20.5mph including station stops.
 The highest number of trains operating at peak service on the Northern Line (91)

-- You can no longer go around the Circle Line in one long circle.
-As of 2009 it terminates at Edgware Road and you have to switch trains.
+- You can no longer go around the Circle Line in one long loop.
+As of 2009 it terminates at Edgware Road and you must switch trains.